Klang (city): Private Schools and Colleges

+Rehabilitation and development

 Rehabilitation

 Rehabilitation ensures the sustainability of the surrounding population and environment in a changing climate.
 The objectives are to restore ecological balance, to improve water quality to avoid flood mitigation as well as to preserve the environment for a better transformation of Klang River.
 The primary purpose of rehabilitation of Telok Kapas with 98 acres of land in Pasir Panjang, Klang which had been officially stopped in operation in 2007 is to improve water quality as well as restoring the site with a proper safe closure.
 The comprehensive rehabilitation of Klang River involves creation of new land and utility services with estimated cost of RM 3 billion that involve the Design Concept, Construction and Operation and Maintenance.
 The objectives are to increase the water quality and economic activities.

 Development

 The framework sets to re-establish the urban developments along the river from one zone to the other.
 The plans set the development of six (6) zones in Selangor Maritime Gateway (SMG) through consolidation of Urban Design, Landscape, Transportation, Environmental and Economic Consideration of the existing condition and cultural context.
 Six zones are proposed as a basis for creating community identity and place-making along the river stretch.
 Together, the intention brings the true potential of what Klang River can be as well as gives a new pulse to the river.
 The catalyst projects includes :